How to Develop a Successful Digital Coupon Marketing Strategy – The Ultimate Guide

 4. Track your success rate

 Offering coupon codes makes it easy to measure your return on investment (ROI).
 When people redeem a coupon code online, you don’t have to ask them how they found your business.
-You can monitor the number of redeemed coupons to determine the success of your offer.
+You can do the promocode monitoring the number of redeemed coupons to determine the success of your offer.

 Potential downsides of coupon marketing strategy